omahs/imx-docs/docs/main/guides/link-sdk/offers/link-cancel-offer.md

 keywords: [trading, orderbook, offers, buy-order]
 ---

-:::danger OFFERS IS ONLY AVAILABLE IN THE SANDBOX ENVIRONMENT This feature is currently in beta.
+:::danger OFFERS IS IN BETA
+This feature is currently in beta.
 Some functionality might be restricted or changed without notice.
 Please contact IMX if you have questions about integrating this feature.
 :::